2sic/app-timeline/readme.md

 <image src="app-icon.png" align="right" width="200px">

-# Timeline App for .net CMSs
+# Timeline 3 App for .net CMSs

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)

-This **Timeline** App is an add-on to DNN.
+This **Timeline 3** App is an add-on to DNN.
 It is _the most customizable Form extension_ in the DNN ecosystem.

 | Aspect              | Status | Comments or Version |
 | ------------------- | :----: | ------------------- |